-Anonymous asked: Hello.
+Anonymous said: Hello.
 I am the Anon who sent you the fitness complaint, which I understand has been reblogged on fat-shaming blogs.
 I would like to clarify: it is within your right to post your personal experiences on your Twitter but be aware that by posting about fitness achievements, you are oppressing those who are physically, financially, or emotionally unable to be fit.
 You're a cis white able-bodied girl, of course you can be fit.
 Not everyone is so fortunate and you're blindly flaunting your privilege.

 No need to clarify, your original post was pretty clear about the fact that you’re completely misguided and simply attempting to shame me to participate in the act of SJW shaming, rather than actually achieve something or educate anyone on a relevant issue.
 People like you are to social equality as PETA is to animal rights: useless, misinforming, and spectacularly talented at making your cause seem idiotic.

 Are physically- and financially-challenged individuals treated differently in our society?
 Do they encounter struggles in life that those who don’t share their problems rarely encounter in their own?
 Sure, you can absolutely point out examples of discrimination for both instances that are 100% valid.

 But “being oppressed by fit people”?
 Yeah, no.

 Let me try to explain you a thing.